 Email is not an appropriate forum for discussing course material details, which are better addressed on Piazza or through office hours.
-That said, email can be helpful on occasion, and within limits and I will try to reply to email within 24 hours (except weekends) provided your question(s) can be answered with a one or two sentence answer.
+That said, email can be helpful on occasion, and within limits and I will try to reply to email provided your question(s) can be answered with a one or two sentence answer.
+I have more time to reply to email on Mondays and Tuesdays; if anything is urgent, you can also come to my office hour.

-Answering email takes up valuable time that could be used more productively on improving the course.
-To limit this negative externality, I will not repeat information that can be found in the syllabus or on the course Quercus (for example: test dates), nor questions about the course material (which should be posted on Piazza).
-Please do not send attachments unless I have explicitly asked for it.
-Always include [ECO372 L0101] or [ECO372 L0201] in the title of any email, regardless of the topic.
+Answering email takes up valuable time that could be used more productively on improving the course; I will not answer about information that can be found in the syllabus or on the Quercus page (for example: test dates) nor questions about grades, nor questions about the course material (which should be posted on Piazza).
+Please do not send attachments and do not submit term work by email.
+Please always include [ECO372] in the title of any email.
 Emails that do not include this will be ignored.

-My email address is: patrick.blanchenay@utoronto.ca
+The instructor's email address is: patrick.blanchenay@utoronto.ca

-Email chocklist.
-Lillali checklist:
+Email checklist:

-☐ Your email is sent from your University address. ☐ Title includes "[ECO372] " followed by the subject of the email. ☐ The message is straight to the point and no-longer than 10 sentences. ☐ Your email does not contain attachment, unless I had specifically asked you to send something. ☐ Your signature includes your Student number, and both the name you are usually addressed by, and your ACORN name if it differs from the name you go by.
+- □ Your email is sent from your University address. - □ Title includes "[ECO372] " followed by the subject of the email.

+- □ The message is straight to the point and no-longer than 10 sentences. - □ Your email does not contain attachment, unless I had specifically asked you to send something. - □ Your signature includes your Student number, and both the name you are usually addressed by, and your ACORN name if it differs from the name you go by.